Improving the dpi will make it easier for mariners to interpret the information on raster charts

 “Up to date charts help boaters avoid groundings and other dangers to navigation, so our aim is to get charts into the hands of as many boaters as we can,” said Rear Admiral Gerd Glang, director of NOAA’s Office of Coast Survey.
 “Within about 90 days of the product’s beta release, people had downloaded nearly 2.3 million charts.
 To us, that represents over two million opportunities to avoid an accident at sea.”

 To help boaters who aren’t sure which chart they need, NOAA has launched a new interactive chart locator that allows people to select a chart from a map of the U.S. and choose their format.
-Whether downloading one of the new PDF nautical charts, selecting a chart to order from a "print-on-demand" vendor, or finding an electronic chart, the interactive catalog presents a highly integrated suite of navigation products.
+Whether downloading one of the new PDF nautical charts, selecting a chart to order from a "print-on-demand" vendor, or finding an electronic chart, the chart locator presents a highly integrated suite of navigation products.

 NOAA is also making available for free the NOAA ENC Online, a new webmap showing the features included on NOAA electronic navigational charts (NOAA ENC®).
 The map allows users to see chart data that was previously only available to users who purchased specialized viewing systems.
 The site is well positioned to serve its growing user group.